 Walking up out of the sea, three penguins caught my attention.
 They followed each other up until for some reason the one in front stopped suddenly and the other two crashed into him.
 It was like something out of a comedy sketch like they didn’t have any brakes top stop themselves.

 As well as those three, there were numerous King Penguins lying on their tummies, scratching their wings and generally being pretty awesome.
 As we were part of a group and still had to drive to Tierra del Fuego.
-After an hour it was time to leave.
+After an hour at the penguin colony, it was time to leave.
 I genuinely could have stayed and watched them all day.
 Looking at the photos takes me back to that moment in an instant so for me it was totally worth the visit.

 You might like to read 15 awesome wildlife experiences